 Currently there are ~125 regionally accredited university and colleges throughout the United States and Canada that offer degree programs approved by the National Council on Family Relations as meeting the criteria for the provisional CFLE credential.
 NCFR program approval indicates that a curriculum fully covers the 10 family life education content areas required for approval as a Certified Family Life Educator.
 Approved programs undergo an intensive, external peer-review process to ensure the highest quality coursework for CFLE graduates.
 The Department of Youth, Family, and Community Sciences is proud to offer a CFLE track for YFCS Master’s students.

 Interested YFCS M.R./M.S. students must craft their Graduate Plan of Work (GPOW) to include the specific CFLE-approved courses.
 The Online Courses tab has detailed descriptions for individual courses including when they will be offered in the future :

-In addition to the above coursework, CFLE students must take the following courses to complete YFCS graduation requirements:
+In addition to the above coursework, CFLE students must take additional required courses for the MR and MS degrees.

 Luci Bearon, Ph.D.

 Luci Bearon has been a Certified Family Life Educator since 2001.